code-sowjanya/Selenium_java_parallel-execution/README.md

-# backbase-conduit -Conduit project web automation framework
+# Conduit project web automation framework

 	This project is a Data driven framework designed to test conduit application with multiple sets of data.